PKRoma/miranda/miranda/docs/readme.txt

 Miranda IM is released under the terms of the GNU General Public License.
 See "License.txt" for more details.

-Miranda IM is copyright 2000-2009 by Richard Hughes, Roland Rabien, Tristan Van de Vreede, Martin Öberg, Robert Rainwater, Sam Kothari, and Lyon Lim.
+Miranda IM is copyright 2000-2011 by the people listed in contributors.txt.

-The plugins included with this release is copyrighted by their authors.
+The plugins included with this release are copyrighted by their authors.
 See the documentation for each plugin for more information.